AntaresI/Jurassic-Park-Dinosaurs-Detector/README.md

 # Predicting
 I wrote `predict_one_image.py` script that takes a path to an image and predicts which dinosaur it is.
-For a folder of images the same can be done with `predict_images.py` TODO ukázky prediction
+For a folder of images the same can be done with `predict_images.py` where the image are required to be saved in the folder `images_to_predict.py`
+TODO ukázky prediction